Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/KnownLimitations.md

 ## Features Supported by Old Input Manager

 * `MonoBehaviour` mouse methods (`OnMouseEnter`, `OnMouseDrag`, etc) will not be called by the Input System.
+* The Unity Remote does not yet have support for the Input System.
+This is being worked on.